 Tattoos are believed to date back to Neolithic times over 5,300 years ago where people were traditionally tattooed for healing purposes.
+Their history is almost as old as sex toys although that story of ancient craftmanship must be saved for another day.
 ‘Otzi the Ice Man’ was discovered in 1991 encased in ice and from the Neolithic period.
 He has 57 visible tattoos on his body, and is the best preserved corpse for that time period.
 All of Otzis tattoos are on afflicted areas of the body and would have been placed with herbs for healing purposes.
 The marks themselves are made from charred residue that would remain with the scar made from incisions on the skin.

 Tattoos were generally used for healing purposes and protective purposes during the ancient times.
 Warriors were often covered in them to protect them from battle wounds whereas other wore them for spiritual protection.
 After the Egyptians form of tattooing it soon became adopted by Japan around 3000 BCE where they too tattooed for spiritual reasons.
 By 297 CE however tattoos were looked at by the Japanese as decorative pieces rather than for spiritual significance.
 The Horis – Japanese tattoo masters took tattooing in a totally different direction as they created the full body suit with imaginative designs and spectacular colours.

 How times have changed.
 Tattoos are now one of the most popular forms of body art to be seen and people of all backgrounds and statues have them, for instance, favourite tattoos for bodybuilders show that anyone and everyone enjoys tattoos in the modern day.
 They are worn by people of all ages and genders and are seen as works of art.
 They are vast becoming a form of beauty and representation, a way to express one’s self and a way to be individual.
 Although there are still issues around tattoos they have become far more acceptable than they ever have been and the future is looking bright for them.

 About Emma Clark, Author of “From Stonehenge to Today: Tattoos Through Time”: